open-telemetry/opentelemetry-ruby-contrib/instrumentation/racecar/README.md

 ## Examples

-Example usage can be seen in the `./example/trace_demonstration.rb` file [here](https://github.com/open-telemetry/opentelemetry-ruby-contrib/blob/main/instrumentation/racecar/example/trace_demonstration.rb)
+Example usage can be seen in the `./example` directory [here](https://github.com/open-telemetry/opentelemetry-ruby-contrib/blob/main/instrumentation/racecar/example).
+Run `./trace_demonstration.sh` to see its behaviour.

 ## How can I get involved?